 - Do you snore or wake up choking for breath?

-- How often do you awaken at night, and how long does it take you to fall back to sleep?
+- How often do you wake up at night, and how long does it take you to fall back to sleep?

-- What is your response when you can't sleep?
+- What is your response when you cannot sleep?

 - What have you tried to improve your sleep?